Health Insurance Coverage If You're Under 65

-Unless a person under the age of 65 has a qualifying medical condition, he or she cannot enroll in the Medicare program to obtain health coverage.
-However, there are a variety of alternative medical insurance options from which to choose.
-Educating yourself on those options is an important first step to obtaining the right health coverage for your circumstances as well as saving money on health insurance.
-Medical insurance coverage, and the premiums they charge, can differ among health insurance companies as well as among plans offered by the same insurance company.
+To enroll in Medicare and obtain health coverage, you have to be over 65 years of age or have a qualifying medical condition.
+However, if you're under 65 and need health coverage, there are a variety of medical insurance options from which you can choose.
+Educating yourself on those choices is an important first step to obtaining the right health coverage for your circumstances as well as saving money on health insurance.
+Remember that medical insurance coverage and health insurance premiums differ according to each health insurance company, and they also vary among plans offered by the same insurance company.

 By submitting this form, you agree that a licensed sales agent may contact you to discuss the specific types of products listed above and you